razor-x/jekyll-and-deck.js/README.md

   * Automatically publish to [GitHub pages](http://pages.github.com/)
     with [Travis CI](https://travis-ci.org/).
   * Write your deck with [Markdown](http://daringfireball.net/projects/markdown/).
+  * Use [Firebase](https://www.firebase.com/) to set up a remote control for your deck.

 ### Asset pipeline with [Jekyll::AssetsPlugin](https://github.com/ixti/jekyll-assets).